wenshin/djtemp/README.md

 $ python manage.py collectstatic
 $ sudo sh run.sh
 ```

+* The socket between nginx and uwsgi is using tcp/ip by default.
+If you want to use socket file way, you should change it in nginx.conf and uwsgi.ini manually.
+Do not forget to active the chomd-socket option in uwsgi.ini

 * Default the port is 80 which you can custom in `server_conf.nginx.conf`